Our

 A secretive marsh bird is “a canary in the coal mine” of emergent wetland health

-Measuring the effectiveness of painted rotor blades in reducing avian collision
+Measuring the effectiveness of painted rotor blades in reducing avian collision.

 Evaluating the plausibility of rehabilitated raptors replacing individuals lost to industry take